Pencil Drawing Supply Review

 It is an excellent tool for smoothing or filling large areas and creating transitions in brightness values.

-In the next example, for a smooth surface, I used a blending stump, a synthetic brush, and sometimes non-sharp pencil.
+In the next example, for a smooth surface, I used a blending stump, a synthetic brush, and sometimes a non-sharp pencil.

 Fixative

-Fixative is a liquid that you can spray on dry media artworks like pencil, charcoal, or pastel, to preserve it, and prevent smudging.
+Fixative is a liquid that you can spray on dry media artworks like pencil, charcoal or pastel to preserve it and prevent smudging.

-Fixative is toxic and flammable and should be sprayed in a well-ventilated place, and kept away from the reach of children.
+Fixative is toxic and flammable and should be sprayed in a well-ventilated place and kept away from the reach of children.

 Do not spray too close to the drawing paper.